pcraster/pcraster/documentation/pcraster_manual/sphinx/app_col2map.rst

 :literal:`--coorcentre`, :literal:`--coorul` or :literal:`--coorlr`

 :literal:`--coorcentre` (default) or :literal:`--coorul`
    values in columnfile that have x,y coordinates at the upper and left margins of a cell come into that cell, values at the bottom and right margins come into neighbouring cells.
-So, cell values with x, y coordinates at vertexes of cells come into the cell at the lower right side of the vertex.
+So, cell values with x, y coordinates at vertices of cells come into the cell at the lower right side of the vertex.

 :literal:`--coorlr`
    values in columnfile that have x, y coordinates at the bottom and right margins of a cell come into that cell, values at the upper and left margins come into neighbouring cells.
-So, cell values with x, y coordinates at vertexes of cells come into the cell at the upper left side of the vertex.
+So, cell values with x, y coordinates at vertices of cells come into the cell at the upper left side of the vertex.